Nebraska vs. Purdue NCAA Football Odds, Plays and Insights | October 30, 2021

 Over/Under Insights

-- Nebraska and its opponents have gone over the current 52.5-point total in three of seven games this season.
+- Nebraska has combined with its opponents to put up more than 53.5 points only twice this season.

-- Purdue's games have yet to go over 52.5 points this season.
+- Purdue and its opponents have not yet combined to score more than 53.5 points in a game this season.

-- Saturday's total is 0.4 points lower than the two team's combined 52.9 points per game average.
+- Saturday's total is 0.6 points higher than the combined 52.9 PPG average of the two teams.

-- This contest's total is 16.8 points above the 35.7 these two squads combine to surrender per game this season.
+- The 35.7 combined points per game that these two squads have allowed this season are 17.8 fewer than the 53.5 over/under in this contest.

-- Cornhuskers games this season feature an average total of 53.9 points, a number 1.4 points higher than Saturday's over/under.
+- The Cornhuskers and their opponents have scored an average of 53.9 points per game in 2021, 0.4 more than Saturday's total.

-- In 2021, games involving the Boilermakers have averaged a total of 52 points, 0.5 fewer than this game's set over/under.
+- The 53.5 over/under in this game is 1.5 points higher than the 52 average total in Boilermakers games this season.

 Nebraska Stats and Trends

-- The Cornhuskers have been favored by 7.5 points or more two times this season and have covered the spread in all of them.
+- Nebraska has four wins against the spread in eight games this year.

-- Nebraska's games this year have hit the over on three of seven set point totals (42.9%).
+- The Cornhuskers have always covered the spread this season when favored by 7.5 points or more.

-- When Nebraska puts up more than 16.3 points, it is 3-3 against the spread and 3-4 overall.
+- Nebraska's games this year have eclipsed the over/under in 42.9% of its opportunities (three times in seven games with a set point total).

-- In games that Nebraska churns out over 301.6 yards, the team is 4-3 against the spread and 3-5 overall.
+- Nebraska is 3-3 against the spread and 3-4 overall this season when the team puts up more than 16.3 points.

-- The Cornhuskers have turned the ball over nine times this season, one more turnover than the Boilermakers have forced (8).
+- In games that Nebraska piles up over 301.6 yards, the team is 4-3 against the spread and 3-5 overall.

 - Find the latest spread and moneyline odds for Nebraska at SISportsbook.